code4libtoronto/2016-07-28-librarycarpentrylessons/xpath-xquery/lesson.md

 ## XQuery Update

-XQuery has an extension called [XQuery Update Facility](https://www.w3.org/TR/xquery-update-10/)
+XQuery has an extension called [XQuery Update Facility](https://www.w3.org/TR/xquery-update-10/) that lets you directly modify the current XML document or database that you're working with.

 In SQL there is the UPDATE clause which is used to update records in a table.
 In XQuery, the XQuery Update Facility (XQUF) provides five basic operations acting upon XML nodes: